MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 If no dates are specified, an enabled article is always active.

 An article is inactive if its **Enable Article** setting is turned off.
-It's also inactive if the setting is turned on, but the current date and time in UTC falls outside the specified time period.
+It's also inactive if the setting is turned on, but the current date and time in UTC falls outside the time period specified by **Valid From** and **Valid To**.

 In the Knowledge Base application, you can easily identify an article's current status: